 A shared deeded timeshare gives each buyer a percentage share of the physical property.
 For example, a timeshare unit sold in increments of one week can technically have 52 total deeds.
 That's to say: buying one week in this particular resort condominium unit would result in a one-fifty-second (1/52) ownership interest in the unit.
 These types of timeshare ownership are often held in perpetuity and can be willed to one's estate.

 Shared leased ownership interest allows the owners the right to use a specific vacation property for a fixed or floating week (or weeks) each year for a certain number of years.
-The timeshare company still holds the deeded title to the property with shared, leased ownership.
+In this case, the consumer purchases a lease or license to use the property for a number of years.
+However,the timeshare company still holds the deeded title to the property with shared, leased ownership.

 When it comes to the timeshare industry, these added costs are everywhere, and sometimes they're hidden.
 The resort developer will likely send a demand for annual payment along with an invoice for accrued maintenance fees.
-The timeshare maintenance fees are usually collected by the resort developer or management company for the sole purpose of covering upkeep around the property.
+The price of timeshare maintenance fees is variable and often confusing.
+Typically, timeshare maintenance fees are collected by the resort developer or management company for the sole purpose of covering upkeep around the property.

 The most crucial aspect to understand as an owner is that there is no way to ensure your maintenance fee won't increase.
 You can't make sure it's set-in-stone and not going to rise over the next decade of owning your timeshare continually.
 This is why many people either can't afford their annual fee or want to stop paying it.